luketpeterson/double_dyn/README.md

 In the case where the `A` and `B` trait is the same, the bounds from the `A` trait take precedence.

-You may declare multiple functions within the same `double_dyn_fn` macro invocation, and all functions will use the same trait(s).
+You may declare multiple functions within the same `double_dyn` macro invocation, and all functions will use the same trait(s).
 However, every declared function must be implemented in each `impl` block.

 # Limitations

-- All `impls` must be in the same `double_dyn_fn` macro invocation along with the definitions.
+- All `impls` must be in the same `double_dyn` macro invocation along with the definitions.
 I'd like to be able to support separating declarations from implementations and allow additional `impls` to be added as appropriate, but I don't have a robust method to communicate between each macro invocation.
 This is blocked on [this issue](https://github.com/rust-lang/rust/issues/44034).

-- Each `double_dyn_fn` macro invocation defines a trait or pair of traits.
+- Each `double_dyn` macro invocation defines a trait or pair of traits.
 This macro isn't designed to add methods to existing traits.
 It is possible to use this macro to define a trait, and then make that trait a supertrait of another trait you define, thus allowing double-dyn methods on your trait.
 But the lack of [trait upcasting](https://github.com/rust-lang/rust/issues/65991) in the stable compiler is still limiting.
 Please contact me if you have an idea for how to make things better for adding methods to existing traits.

 - Functions may not have generic arguments.
 This is a fundamental limitation based on the fact that functions are transformed into trait methods, and the traits need to remain object-safe.